MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 ## Agile solution releases

 Ultimately, you’ll deliver monitoring configurations or solutions into production.
 As an IT Operations Manager or Monitoring Team Lead, consider a standard, simple taxonomy to improve communication with consumers, managers, and IT operations.
 An agile, DevOps style of approach ensures monitoring is embedded within the teams who will be building and operating cloud services.
-While traditional project management works, it is not fast enough nor embedded deep enough in your operations teams.
+While traditional project management works, it is not fast enough nor typically accepted as a standard practice by operations teams.

 Include in your strategy and operating model how you communicate monitoring plans, objectives, and configurations (the solutions).
 For example, how you might leverage Azure DevOps boards: